 The Compensation Committee shall generally consist of approximately five members.
 As a general rule, a majority of the members shall be selected from outside of the Company, and the chairman shall be one of the outside members.
-As of the date of submission of this report, all five of the Outside Directors are members of the committee, and the committee has an Outside Director as chairman.
+As of the date of submission of this report, all six of the Outside Directors are members of the committee, and the committee has an Outside Director as chairman.

-Compensation for Directors consists of three elements: fixed compensation, performance-linked bonuses, and stock options.
-In principle, the portion of total compensation represented by performance-linked bonuses and stock options increases in conjunction with the rank of Directors.
-The role and responsibilities expected of Directors are expanding as the operating environment changes.
-Amid these changes, the portion of performance-linked bonuses was increased for certain Directors in fiscal 2019 in order to set suitable compensation levels while realizing a compensation system that is more linked to performance and stock price.
+Compensation for Directors and Executive Officers consists of three elements: fixed compensation, performance-linked compensation, and share compensation.
+In principle, the portion of total compensation represented by performance-linked compensation and share compensations increases in conjunction with the rank of Directors.
+Remuneration for Audit & Supervisory Board Members are all fixed compensation.